jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).248.jpeg)

-The creation will still be visible, but you’ve excluded the line, without loosing the information that it’s really an external object.
+The creation might still be visible, but you’ve excluded the line, without loosing the information that it’s really an external object.

 Of course you don’t have to show the implicit creation.

 ![](images/Symbol%20Language%20(2004).249.jpeg)

-Then you just see that the object is created, and you will be satisfied knowing only *that* it is created, not where and when.
+Then you just see that the object is created, and you might be satisfied knowing only *that* it is created, not where and when.
 This is just about exactly the effect of:

 ```vb
 Procedure ( New Type )